You may think the most common single cause of death in the United States is heart attack. Or cancer. Or stroke.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 But it’s actually sudden cardiac arrest (SCA).
-SCA is a runaway problem with the heart’s electrical system (usually called ventricular tachycardia or ventricular fibrillation).
+SCA is a problem with your heart’s electrical system (usually called ventricular tachycardia or ventricular fibrillation).

 Most SCA victims survive if they get help very quickly.
-But SCA is fatal 95 percent of the time.
+But SCA is fatal 95% of the time.

-“Only about 5 percent of those who have a sudden cardiac arrest survive long enough to get to — and then be discharged from — the hospital alive,” notes cardiologist Bruce Wilkoff, MD, an expert in heart rhythm disorders.
+“Only about 5% of those who have a sudden cardiac arrest survive long enough to get to — and then be discharged from — the hospital alive,” notes cardiologist Bruce Wilkoff, MD, an expert in heart rhythm disorders.